|

 to help Linda survive all those years.
 As much as her disease affected

 her mind, I know in my heart she appreciated it.
-She still lives with
+She still lives within

 me!